BarryCrookes/vanity-number-generator/README.md

 ## Improvements

+### Vanity number generation
+- More complex logic to generate better vanity numbers
+- Let caller provide alternate phone number
+- Let the caller define the length on the vanity number

 ### Coding standards
-Commonly used code should be extracted into util packages.
+- Commonly used code should be extracted into util packages
+- Better error handling
+- Input data validation

 ### CDK Structure
 I would like to split each resource into separate nested stacks.
 I believe this would help with the readability of the final cdk code but would've taken extra time to implement.